PDucMinh/Smart-Lock-ITRVN/final_project/document/requirement_analysis.md

 ## Functional Requirement

-The Smart Door Locks will provide all the following features:
+The Smart Door Locks will provide all the following features, user can choose either method to open the door:
-- The Lock operates in two modes, RFID mode and Password mode.
-In RFID mode, the lock will open if it sense the correct tag.
-In Password mode, the lock will open when user enter the right password.
-User can choose either method to open the door.
+- The Lock operates in two modes, RFID mode and Password mode:
+    + In RFID mode, the lock will open if it sense the correct tag.
+    + In Password mode, the lock will open when user enter the right password.
 - The Lock allows user to set up new password.
 It will become valid right after the setting complete.
-The Lock also support user with setting up new RFID card in case the old one is lost.
+- The Lock also support user with setting up new RFID card in case the old one is lost.
-- The Lock provides user hierarchy include two levels of user which are admin and household.
-Admin’s rights consist of accessing to logging information, accessing to household information, opening the door independent of household’s password, setting up new household’s information.
-Household’s rights include opening the door with password or RFID tag, setting up new password, setting up new RFID.
+- The Lock provides user hierarchy include two levels of user which are admin and household:
+    + Admin’s rights consist of accessing to logging information, accessing to household information, opening the door independent of household’s password, setting up new household’s information.
+    + Household’s rights include opening the door with password or RFID tag, setting up new password, setting up new RFID.

 ## Non-functional Requirement